mF2C/sensor-manager/README.md

-    "SensorId":   "string, an ID that differentiates this piece of hardware sensor from others", "SensorType": "string, the type of the sensor (hardware)", "Quantity":   "string, the SI dimension, e.g. humidity", "Value":      "float, the measurement value",
+    "SensorId":   "string, an ID that differentiates this piece of hardware sensor from others", "SensorType": "string, the type of the sensor (hardware)", "Quantity":   "string, the SI dimension, e.g. humidity", "Timestamp":  "string, RFC 3339, when the measurement was taken", "Value":      "float, the measurement value",
     "Unit":       "string, the base SI unit"
 }